How Much Does Slab Leak Repair Cost in 2025?

 Slab Repair

-Typical concrete slab repair work costs range from $300 to $6,750.
-However, if your slab foundation requires a complete replacement, you could be looking at costs between $50,000 and $100,000.
-While not all homeowners will need total replacement, slabs requiring hefty repair costs or concrete that’s beyond repair will usually require a new pour.
+The average cost of concrete slab repair work ranges from $300 to $6,750.
+However, if your slab requires a complete replacement, you could be looking at foundation installation costs between $50,000 and $100,000.
+While not all homeowners will need total replacement, slabs requiring hefty repair costs or concrete that’s beyond repair will require a new pour.

 Your home's water supply is provided by its main water line.
 Depending on the extent of the damage and the repair method required, fixing a leak from this line can cost between $150 and $5,000.